Analysis | Masters picks: The best bets to put on the green jacket

 But what about Tiger?

-Tiger Woods (40-1) always will attract money from casual gamblers who still think it’s 2005: Ahead of the PGA Championship in August, only four golfers were more wagered upon to win at MGM’s sportsbooks.
-(He tied for 37th.)
-And it paid off last year, when Woods won his fifth green jacket at 16-1 odds.
+Tiger Woods (40-1) always will attract money from casual gamblers who still think it’s 2005: As of Tuesday, he was the most-bet golfer to win at MGM’s sportsbooks.
+Such faith paid off last year, when Woods won his fifth green jacket at 16-1 odds.

 But Woods and his wonky back haven’t been competitive at the five majors since that win, with three missed cuts and no finish better than a tie for 21st, and he has been downright mediocre since the restart (particularly with his putter, which doesn’t bode well for this week).
 So while there has probably never been a better fit between course and player like Tiger and Augusta, it’s hard to back him here for much more than a top-20 bet (+138 at DraftKings).
 If you feel like living on the edge, betting that he misses the cut (+200 at DraftKings) might be worth some thought.